emiliosanfilippo/text-work/text-pattern/readme.md

        :hasPublisher/rdfs:label ?publisherName;
         :hasPublicationYear ?pubYear}
 ```
-Result of query:
+### Result of query:

 ![Local Image](text-query-result.png)

+The query can be easily made more specific to retrieve the situated texts by a specific author (object property :hasAuthor) or publisher, just to make some examples.
+Differently from the situated-text-pattern, note that information about the publisher is here represented at the level of the publication situation.

-Example of RDF graph (it shows two texts, one for the full-variant, one for the shortened-variant, with the corresponding publishing situations)
+### Example of RDF graph
+(it shows two texts, one for the full-variant, one for the shortened-variant, with the corresponding publishing situations)

 ![Local Image](text-graph-example.png)